dddrrreee/cs240lx-20spr/labs/4-uart-8n1/README.md

      runs at `700MHz` so that is `700 * 1000 * 1000` cycles per second
      or about `6076` cycles per bit.

-Second, initialize the `TX` line at startup to be high (`1`).
+Second, initialize the `TX` line at startup to be high (1).

 Finally, given the cycles per bit `T` (from above: `T=6076` cycles), transmit byte B as follows:

-  1. Write a 0 (start) for T.  (Why?
-Because it will always cause a transition given the TX line's default state of 1; this allows the receive to detect when you start sending.)
+  1. Write a 0 (start) for `T` cycles.
+(Why?
+Because it will always cause a transition given the TX line's default state of 1; this allows the receiver to detect when you start sending.)
-  2. Write the value of bit 0 for T cycles (0 if it is 0, 1 if it is 1).
+  2. Write the value of bit 0 for `T` cycles (0 if it is 0, 1 if it is 1).
   3. Write the value of bit 1 ...
   4. Write the value of bit 2 ...
   5. Write the value of bit 3 ...